 The defending attorney called the crash a tragic accident but said that the 27 yr old did not grossly disregard the safety of himself or others.

 No two cases are identical.
-I have had similar tractor trailer cases.
+I have had similar tractor-trailer cases.
 I certainly empathize with the families of these two women killed as a result of someone else’s decision.
-Drivers of tractor trailers are held to a higher standard than passenger car drivers simply because the result of their decisions can gravely affect not just their safety but others.
-This mother and daughter were traveling together and who would have thought they would be hit by a bull dozer?
-While some may agree with the defending attorney’s statement that this accident and the odds that a bulldozer would fall off the truck at the exact moment the women were driving by is about the same likelihood of wining the Powerball lottery.
+Drivers of tractor-trailers are held to a higher standard than passenger car drivers simply because the result of their decisions can gravely affect not just their safety but others.
+This mother and daughter were traveling together, and who would have thought a bulldozer would hit them?
+While some may agree with the defense attorney’s statement that this accident and the odds that a bulldozer would fall off the truck at the exact moment the women were driving by is about the same likelihood of winning the Powerball lottery.
 I meet people every day that have been on the losing end of those odds.

 What many do not think about is the fact that a second can be a long time when it comes to auto accidents.
-Just a second to double check a secure line or a second to reduce your speed can be the difference in another person being hit or proceeding with their day never realizing how close they came to injury.
+Just a second to double-check a secure line or a second to reduce your speed can be the difference between another person being hit or proceeding with their day, never realizing how close they came to injury.
 The defending attorney claimed there was brake failure.
 Upon reading this article and the list of over two dozen violations, I do not doubt that the brakes failed.
-Sounds like from reading this article, that failed brakes were just one of many violations.
+It sounds like from reading this article that failed brakes were just one of many violations.